7 Systems of Linear Equations

 The augmented matrix represents the system explicitly: the first n columns encode A, and the final column encodes b.
 Row operations applied to [A \mid b] simultaneously transform both A and b, preserving the solution set.

 Consistency.
 The system is inconsistent if the reduced row echelon form of [A \mid b] contains a row of the form \begin{pmatrix} 0 & 0 & \cdots & 0 & \mid & c \end{pmatrix} where c \neq 0.
 This row represents the equation 0 = c, which has no solution.
-Geometrically, it indicates that b does not lie in the column space of A—there is no linear combination of the columns of A that produces b.
+Geometrically, it indicates that b does not lie in the column space of A. If no such row appears, the system is consistent: solutions exist.

 Free and pivot variables.
 Variables corresponding to pivot columns are pivot variables (also called basic variables).
 Variables corresponding to non-pivot columns are free variables.
 Free variables can take any value; pivot variables are determined by the free variables via back substitution.

 Consider a system with augmented matrix reducing to: \begin{pmatrix} \boxed{1} & 2 & 0 & -1 & \mid & 3 \\ 0 & 0 & \boxed{1} & 2 & \mid & -1 \\ 0 & 0 & 0 & 0 & \mid & 0 \end{pmatrix} Pivot variables are x_1 and x_3; free variables are x_2 and x_4.
-Setting x_2 = s and x_4 = t, we obtain from the first row x_1 + 2s - t = 3 \implies x_1 = 3 - 2s + t, and from the second row x_3 + 2t = -1 \implies x_3 = -1 - 2t.
+Setting x_2 = s and x_4 = t, we obtain from the first row x_1 = 3 - 2s + t and from the second row x_3 = -1 - 2t.
 The general solution is \begin{pmatrix} x_1 \\ x_2 \\ x_3 \\ x_4 \end{pmatrix} = \begin{pmatrix} 3 \\ 0 \\ -1 \\ 0 \end{pmatrix} + s\begin{pmatrix} -2 \\ 1 \\ 0 \\ 0 \end{pmatrix} + t\begin{pmatrix} 1 \\ 0 \\ -2 \\ 1 \end{pmatrix}.

 7.6 Structure of Solution Sets